I am a widely published travel, business and natural history journalist. I aim to broaden appreciation of our amazing world and its people.

 “Trail Not 4 Sissies.”

-I headed down, verified the warning, caught four nice cutthroat trout, and reflected later on how that phrase represented my own life in the West.
-It was, and is, not for flatlanders, wimps or slackers.
+I headed down, verified the warning, caught four nice cutthroat trout, and reflected later on how that ironic phrase represents my own life in the West.
+It is not for flatlanders, wimps or slackers.
 Here’s a picture of the trail:

 Yes, the path does drop down that snow-covered cliff at the top.
 The elevation is about 9,000 feet.
-There is no cell phone coverage for a hundred miles, but eagles and buteos span the gap.
+There is no broadband for a hundred miles, but eagles and buteos span the gap.

 To learn more about Steens Mountain, go here.
 Or, here: